MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/delete-an-inactive-mailbox.md

 - You can copy the contents of an inactive mailbox to another mailbox before you remove the hold and delete an inactive mailbox.
 For details, see [Restore an inactive mailbox in Office 365](restore-an-inactive-mailbox.md).

-- If you remove the hold or retention policy from an inactive mailbox and the soft-deleted mailbox retention period for the mailbox has expired, the mailbox will be permanently deleted.
+- If you remove the hold or retention policy from an inactive mailbox and the soft-deleted mailbox retention period for the mailbox has expired, the mailbox will be eventually (after 183 days period) permanently deleted.
 After it's deleted, it can't be recovered.
 Before you remove the hold, be sure that you no longer need the contents in the mailbox.
 If you want to reactivate an inactive mailbox, you can recover it.
 For details, see [Recover an inactive mailbox in Office 365](recover-an-inactive-mailbox.md).

 - For more information about inactive mailboxes, see [Inactive mailboxes in Office 365](inactive-mailboxes-in-office-365.md).